 In the world of enterprise application development, building a simple "Submit" form is only the beginning.
-Real-world business processes are dynamic; they require collaboration, auditing, and strict state management.
-One of the most common requirements I encounter when building apps for clients is the need for an Action Tracking System.
+Real business processes need collaboration, auditing, and clear state management.
+A very common requirement is an Action Tracking System.

 The Business Scenario

-- Creation: A record is logged into a SharePoint list.
+- Creation: A record is added in SharePoint.

-- Collaboration: While the status is "Open," users can view details and append comments.
+- Collaboration: While "Open", users can add comments.

 App Architecture